BLCM/bl3mods/Apocalyptech/deprecated_or_broken/README.md

   "structure" as the vanilla tree.
 You could swap skills around all you like (while making sure that the max-points and icon vars are moved too) but you wouldn't be able to rearrange the tree at will.
-- `instant_guardian_takedown_crystals.txt` - A small little attempt to speed up the crystals you have to guard for awhile in the Guardian Takedown.
-I think dynamic blueprinty stuff gets in the way of being able to set these vars.
 - `no_marcus_character_intros.txt` - An attempt to turn off the Marcus voiceovers as you cycle through your savegames (and presumably while selecting a new character).
 As with my Better Vehicles attempt, though, the relevant objects